nokotamustang/Python3DEngines/README.md

 Computer graphics is a vast field, and I am interested in learning more about the rendering process and the mathematics behind it.
 Having a good grasp of realtime graphics, data structures, and algorithms is essential for game development, simulations, and visualizations.
 I've completed 2D game projects before, but I want to learn more about 3D graphics and rendering.

 There is a lot of crossover to modern App development, and the skills learned here can be applied to AR/VR, simulations, and data visualization.
+In addition data processing and machine learning can benefit from the parallel processing capabilities of the GPU; so learning about graphics rendering is a good investment of time.

 Opengl is a low-level graphics API that can be used to create 3D graphics, but it is quite complex and requires a lot of boilerplate code to get started.
 ModernGL is a Python wrapper around OpenGL that simplifies the process of creating 3D graphics.